• Skip to primary navigation

 Jump to:

-• Pineapple Smoothie with Quinoa
+• Pineapple Protein Smoothie with Cooked Quinoa

 Pineapple, quinoa, turmeric, chia seeds, on a plate.

 • Pineapple supports digestion and works to cleanse the body.
 Key nutrients are vitamin C, folate, iron, and fiber.
-For this recipe, we use frozen pineapple.
-You can use fresh pineapple, if so I recommend adding 4-6 ice cubes to make this smoothie cold and thick.
-You can also use frozen mango, frozen peaches, or a mixture of these.
+For this recipe use frozen pineapple (just like my tropical smoothie).
+If you want to use fresh pineapple, I recommend adding 4-6 ice cubes to make this smoothie cold and thick.
+You can also swap the pineapple for frozen mango, frozen peaches, or a mixture of these.

 • To complete the recipe we need 1 cup of milk.
-This can be cow's milk, or any dairy free alternative like almond or coconut milk, or whatever you have in your fridge!
+This can be cow's milk, or any dairy-free alternative like almond or coconut milk, or whatever you have in your fridge!
 I use almond milk in this recipe.

-See recipe card for quantities.
+See the recipe card below for quantities.

 Banana, turmeric, pineapple, chia seeds in blender.